Part F: Senate Student Discipline Committee (SSDC)

 19.16 The Panel will then end the hearing and ask you, the Presenter(s), and any witnesses to leave.

 19.17 The Panel will confer among themselves and decide whether the allegations against you are proven on the balance of probabilities.
-In the case of hearings in professional suitability mode, the views of the school concerned on the implications of the SSDC’s findings of fact on your fitness to practise.
-The school’s views should be informed by the requirements and expectations of the relevant profession and the environment in which you would be entitled to practise.
+In the case of hearings in professional suitability mode, the views of your school regarding the implications of the SSDC’s finding you to be in breach of Regulation 14 shall be taken into account by the Panel.
+The School’s views should be informed by the requirements and expectations of the relevant profession and the environment in which you would be entitled to practise.

 19.18 If the allegations are proven, then the Panel will decide